Benefits of Ultherapy

 While some patients will achieve their full aesthetic goals in just one Ultherapy treatment sessions, others may prefer a series of appointments to reap the most significant benefits.
 Results from Ultherapy last anywhere from six to 12 months and can be repeated periodically without any damaging side effects to the skin.
 We provide complimentary exams for every patient interested in Ultherapy and create a custom treatment plan to address all your skin concerns to provide you with the best possible results.

 Ultherapy is a surgical alternative for those looking to minimize early signs of aging.
 It can also be used as a maintenance option for previous cosmetic procedures.
-If you are interested in this innovative treatment, contact California Vein Specialists and Body Sculpting today at 949-515-9377 to schedule your complimentary exam.
+If you are interested in this innovative treatment, contact California Vein Specialists today at 949-515-9377 to schedule your complimentary exam.

 *Any claims regarding the duration or outcome of any treatment, procedure, or service provided are based on optimal results.
 Individual results may vary.
 For realistic expectations, please set up a one on one exam with our practice.